NJ (908) 688-5577

 When babies are born, the foot bones have not fully developed, and the feet are generally flexible.
 It is beneficial for toddlers to walk barefoot while indoors, because this helps the feet to become strong as the toes grasp the floor.
 When shoes are worn outside, they should fit correctly, and be constructed of a breathable material.
 It is beneficial to measure your child’s feet every three months up to age three.
 This is helpful in choosing the correct size shoes, which should have adequate room for the toes to move freely in.
 Flat feet is a common condition that babies are born with, and will typically outgrow by the age of seven.
 If you notice your child is walking with their toes pointed inward or outward, it is suggested to schedule a consultation with a podiatrist who can properly diagnose any foot condition.

 The health of a child’s feet is vital to their overall well-being.
-If you have any questions regarding foot health, contact one of our podiatrists of Advanced Podiatry.
+If you have any questions regarding foot health, contact Glenn Davison, DPM of Advanced Podiatry.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 Tips for Keeping Children's Feet Healthy